-709.07 Parking and Storage of Recreational Vehicles in Residential Districts
+709.07 Parking and Storage of Recreational Vehicles

-- (a) All recreational vehicles that are parked or stored outside of an enclosed building shall be subject to the following general standards: - (1) Recreational vehicles shall not be used as living quarters, whether temporary or permanent, and no business shall be conducted in a recreational vehicle while the vehicle is stored. - (2) Recreational vehicles shall not have a permanent connection to electric, water, gas or sewer facilities. - (3) Recreational vehicles shall be maintained and kept in good repair and carry the current year's license and/or registration as required by the State of Ohio. - (b) The following standards shall apply to the parking and storage of recreational vehicles on residential lots in the R-1, R-1A, R-2, and R-3 Districts and on any residential lot in a PND: - (1) There shall be no more than a one recreational vehicle stored outside on a single lot in a residential zoning district. - (2) Recreational vehicles shall not be stored in front of the building line of the dwelling except for the temporary parking of such vehicle or trailer in the driveway for the purposes of loading or unloading for a period of not more than one week.
+- (a) All recreational vehicles that are parked or stored on a lot, including within an enclosed building, shall be subject to the following general standards: - (1) Recreational vehicles shall not be used as living quarters, whether temporary or permanent, and no business shall be conducted in a recreational vehicle while the vehicle is stored. - (2) Recreational vehicles shall not have a permanent connection to electric, water, gas or sewer facilities. - (b) The following standards shall apply to the parking and storage of recreational vehicles on residential lots in the R-1, R-1A, R-2, and R-3 Districts and on any residential lot in a PND: - (1) All recreational vehicles that are parked or stored outside shall be subject to the following standards: - A. Recreational vehicles shall be maintained and kept in good repair and carry the current year's license and/or registration as required by the State of Ohio. - B. There shall be no more than a one recreational vehicle stored outside on a single lot in a residential zoning district.